Sections of this FAQ page in order

 Move for the Arts - kids dance, run and play at our version of a field day in May

-In past years, the PTA has held holiday Pop Up Shops and a Carnival.
-We hope to bring these events back for the 2022-2023.
 In addition, the PTA leads fundraising for the Giving Tree, where community members purchase holiday gifts for students in need.
-Other yearly efforts include the Skyline Yearbook, Skyline Steward program, Spirit Wear coordination, Community Event partnerships and Teacher Appreciation.
+We also brought back the Skyline Pop Up Shops in spring 2023, which helped raise funds for the Skyline Cares Fund.
+Other yearly efforts include the Skyline Yearbook, Skyline Steward program, Spirit Wear coordination, Community Event partnerships and Staff Appreciation.
+To get involved, please email us at skylineschoolpta(at)gmail.com and be sure to subscribe to the PTA calendar from the Events page.

 Where does my money go when I pay membership dues?